I'm a provider

-POLICYExtracorporeal shock wave therapy (ESWT), using either a high- or low-dose protocol, is considered investigational, as a treatment of musculoskeletal conditions, including but not limited to plantar fasciitis; tendinopathies including tendinitis of the shoulder, tendinitis of the elbow (epicondylitis, tennis elbow), stress fractures, delayed union and non-union of fractures, and avascular necrosis of the femoral head.
+POLICYExtracorporeal shock wave therapy (ESWT), using either a high- or low-dose protocol or radial ESWT, is considered investigational as a treatment of musculoskeletal conditions, including but not limited to plantar fasciitis; tendinopathies including tendinitis of the shoulder, tendinitis of the elbow (lateral epicondylitis, tennis elbow), Achilles tendinitis, and patellar tendinitis; spasticity; stress fractures, delayed union and non-union of fractures; and avascular necrosis of the femoral head.

 Extracorporeal Shock Wave Treatment (ESWT) is considered investigational for salivary stones.

 Extracorporeal Shock Wave Treatment (ESWT) for kidney stones is considered eligible for coverage.

 Federal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.